-Objectives, Targets, Indicators Implications for Plan and SA Some of the general aims of the plan are: The LDF and the SA should take these Encourage economic growth consistent with environmental constraints objectives into account e.g. in the form of plan or SA/SEA objectives.
-Make provision for the housing and social needs of people in ways which minimise the need to travel Improve people's quality of life Avoid pollution in all its forms, in particular pollution of ground and surface water resources Contain road traffic growth and encourage walking, cycling and greater use of passenger transport Conserve the County's critical capital and other important environmental assets, including its landscape, ecological, built and archaeological heritage, and safeguard the County's area of Green Belt Conserve natural resources, in particular the County's best and most versatile agricultural land Minimise resource depletion and make the most efficient use of land, minerals, buildings, energy, water and waste A 50 Vision for the Wildlife and Natural Habitats of Hertfordshire (1998) Re vised (2006) The Hertfordshire BAP was drawn up in response to the UK Biodiversity Action Plan threatened habitats and species nationwide.
-It evaluates the status of habitats and habitats and species of national and local significance and High Biodiversity Areas.
-Objectives, Targets, Indicators Implications for Plan and SA
+Objectives, Targets, Indicators Implications for Plan and SA Some of the general aims of the plan are: The LDF and the SA should take these Encourage economic growth consistent with environmental constraints. objectives into account e.g. in the form of plan or SA/SEA objectives.
+Make provision for the housing and social needs of people in ways which minimise the need to travel. plan of 3/y 32/t abjectives.
+Improve people's quality of life.
+Avoid pollution in all its forms, in particular pollution of ground and surface water resources.
+Contain road traffic growth and encourage walking, cycling and greater use of passenger transport.
+Conserve the County's critical capital and other important environmental assets, including its landscape, ecological, built and archaeological heritage, and safeguard the County's area of Green Belt.
+Conserve natural resources, in particular the County's best and most versatile agricultural land.
+Minimise resource depletion and make the most efficient use of land, minerals, buildings, energy, water and waste.

+A 50 Vision for the Wildlife and Natural Habitats of Hertfordshire (1998) Revised (2006)

+The Hertfordshire BAP was drawn up in response to the UK Biodiversity Action Plan which sets out detailed action plans for threatened habitats and species nationwide.
+It evaluates the status of habitats and species in the county and identifies key habitats and species of national and local significance and High Biodiversity Areas.